Mark Campbell (tight end): Later years

-After retiring from football and while being known as rising up to a challenge, Campbell pursued 2 separate occupational passions.
-He accepted a job in healthcare and as a broadcaster covering games for the Big Ten Network.
-He founded a medical company, Medkinect, in 2010 which has consistently grown in employees and domestic coverage.
-He also co-founded a high complexity, molecular diagnostic laboratory company with partners, Troy Evans (New Orleans Saints teammate) and Dr Lance Benedict.
-The company, Industry Lab Diagnostic Partners (commonly known as Industry Lab or ILDP), has grown tremendously in locations and personnel since it’s birth.
-Currently, much of his professional time and effort is spent in the laboratory business helping in the fight against the COVID-19 pandemic.
-His personal call to action is serving as a board member of the ChadTough Foundation, meant to inspire and fund game-changing research to discover effective treatments for pediatric brain cancer, with an emphasis on Diffuse Intrinsic Pontine Glioma (DIPG).
-He also serves on the Advancement Board at De La Salle Collegiate High School in Warren, MI, and is a volunteer varsity football assistant coach at the school.
+After retiring from football, Campbell accepted a job in healthcare and as a broadcaster covering games for the Big Ten Network.
+He founded a medical company, Medkinect, in 2010.
+He also invested in a high complexity toxicology laboratory.
+He is a board member of the ChadTough Foundation, meant to inspire and fund research to discover effective treatments for pediatric brain cancer, with an emphasis on Diffuse Intrinsic Pontine Glioma (DIPG).